boyercb/rmc-peru/README.md

 source("__master_run.R")
 ```

-**Note:** The complete analysis pipeline processes survey data, performs multiple imputation, conducts covariate selection using LASSO, and runs the full statistical analysis.
+**Note:** Requires the raw data (not included).
+The complete analysis pipeline processes survey data, performs multiple imputation, conducts covariate selection using LASSO, and runs the full statistical analysis.
 This may take several hours to complete depending on your system and the size of the dataset.

 ### Running individual components